The Marriage of Figaro: Act 2

 A handsome room with an alcove, a dressing room on the left, a door in the background (leading to the servants' quarters) and a window at the side.

-The Countess laments her husband's infidelity (aria: "Porgi, amor, qualche ristoro" – "Grant, love, some comfort").
-Susanna comes in to prepare the Countess for the day.
-She responds to the Countess's questions by telling her that the Count is not trying to seduce her; he is merely offering her a monetary contract in return for her affection.
-Figaro enters and explains his plan to distract the Count with anonymous letters warning him of adulterers.
-He has already sent one to the Count (via Basilio) that indicates that the Countess has a rendezvous of her own that evening.
-They hope that the Count will be too busy looking for imaginary adulterers to interfere with Figaro and Susanna's wedding.
-Figaro additionally advises the Countess to keep Cherubino around.
-She should dress him up as a girl and lure the Count into an illicit rendezvous where he can be caught and embarrassed.
+The countess laments her husband's infidelity (aria: "Porgi, amor, qualche ristoro" – "Grant, love, some comfort").
+Susanna comes in to prepare the countess for the day.
+She responds to the countess's questions by telling her that the count is not trying to seduce her; he is merely offering her a monetary contract in return for her affection.
+Figaro enters and explains his plan to distract the count with anonymous letters warning him of adulterers.
+He has already sent one to the count (via Basilio) indicating that the countess has a rendezvous of her own that evening.
+They hope that the count will be too busy looking for imaginary adulterers to interfere with Figaro and Susanna's wedding.
+Figaro additionally advises the countess to keep Cherubino around.
+She should dress him up as a girl and lure the count into an illicit rendezvous where he can be caught and embarrassed.
 Figaro leaves.

 Cherubino arrives, sent in by Figaro.
-Susanna urges him to sing the song he wrote for the Countess (aria: "Voi che sapete che cosa è amor" – "You ladies who know what love is, is it what I'm suffering from?").
-After the song, the Countess, seeing Cherubino's military commission, notices that the Count was in such a hurry that he forgot to seal it with his signet ring (which would be necessary to make it an official document).
+Susanna urges him to sing the song he wrote for the countess (aria: "Voi che sapete che cosa è amor" – "You ladies who know what love is, is it what I'm suffering from?").
+After the song, the countess, seeing Cherubino's military commission, notices that the count was in such a hurry that he forgot to seal it with his signet ring (thus omitting to make it an official document).

-Susanna and the Countess then begin with their plan.
+Susanna and the countess then begin with their plan.
 Susanna takes off Cherubino's cloak, and she begins to comb his hair and teach him to behave and walk like a woman (aria of Susanna: "Venite, inginocchiatevi" – "Come, kneel down before me").
 Then she leaves the room through a door at the back to get the dress for Cherubino, taking his cloak with her.